dtinth/circumstance/README.md

 ### `shouldEqual(expectedValue)`

-A simple function that returns an assertion function which performs a deep comparison.
+Give it an expected value, returns an assertion function that performs a deep comparison against the given value.

 ```js
 // shouldEqual.js